 MCC Nursing Program admission is based on a first come, first served basis; once the entry requirements have been met, the applicant will be placed on the “Waitlist”.
 Students are guaranteed a seat once one is available unlike other programs with competitive admissions.
 Licensed Practical Nurses and other individuals with prior nursing education are afforded the opportunity to enter into the curriculum with advanced placement.
 Students seeking an Associate in Applied Science Nursing (AAS) Nursing who have previously obtained the LPN or LVN licensure must possess an unencumbered license and current work experience and must apply for Credit for Industry Recognized Credentials (https://www.muskegoncc.edu/academic-affairs/credit-for-industry-recognized-credentials/).

 Students must make an appointment with the MCC Counseling and Advising Center (231.777.0362) to review requirements, to develop a course plan, and to receive a Nursing Program application.
-See Requirement Checklist for Ready List Requirements.
+See the Nursing Program Application Checklist.